Kids will be as successful as you believe they can be

 It can be disappointing and frustrating when kids don’t meet the expectations you’ve set out for them based on your values.
 When the same mistake is repeated over and over again, you may begin to lose hope.
 It’s natural to begin thinking of your child in a less positive light.

-For example, if your child continuously does poorly in school, you may begin to think of her as a poor student.
+For example, if your child continuously does poorly in school, you may begin to consider them to be a poor student.
 It may be true that your child struggles frequently.
-However, when you begin to think of her as a bad student, she will see herself that way, too.
+However, when you begin to consider them to be a bad student, they will see themselves that way, too.

-Treating her like he’s going to fail or have another bad semester will often be a self-fulfilling prophecy.
-Treating your child as though she has already failed is not likely to lead to success.
+Treating them like they’re going to fail or have another bad semester will often be a self-fulfilling prophecy.
+Treating your child as though they have already failed is not likely to lead to success.

 There was once a study done at a school where teachers were given two different groups of students:

 The study found that teachers treated these groups of students differently.
 Teachers treated these students according to their beliefs about how successful these students were going to be.